 • the virus does not live long without a host, it is quickly destroyed by ultraviolet radiation;

-How does infection with tick-borne encephalitis occur?
+How does tick-borne encephalitis become infected?

 1. Depending on the region, the number of infected ticks ranges from 1–3% to 15–20%.

-6. The first peak of the disease is recorded in May-June, the second at the end of summer.
+6. The first peak of the disease is recorded in May-June, the second - at the end of summer.

 • recovery with gradual long-term recovery;